A UK Spanish Greyhound, Podenco and other Sighthound Rescue

 - Read the above criteria and if agreeable, submit an adoption application.

-- The homecheck report will then be considered by the Team and we will endeavour to advise you of the outcome as soon as possible.
-Please allow a day for this.
+- We will advise you of the outcome as soon as possible.
+Please allow at least a day for this.

-- If successful, we will advise of suitable dogs, then put you in touch with the foster carer to discuss the dog of your interest.
+- If successful, we will advise of suitable dogs, and you will contact the foster carer to discuss the dog/s of your interest.
 If both parties are happy to proceed, you will be able to arrange a meeting.
 Depending on the needs of the dog, your own perhaps, and foster carer availability, there is opportunity to meet more than once.

-- Should you wish to adopt, we require an adoption donation to be made on the day (non refundable), and an adoption contract needs to be signed.
+- Upon adoption we require adoption fee (non refundable), and signed adoption contract.
 If the dog is not neutered for any reason, there will also be a neutering agreement which requires signature from your vet and yourself.

-The full breakdown of the total costs involved are as follows:
+The full breakdown of the total costs are as follows:

 Transportation from Malaga to UK with DEFRA Approved vehicle and company: £320